How to Get Into WashU: Acceptance Rate and Strategies

-This university offers an Early Decision deadline of November 1, 2020 and an Early Decision 2 deadline of January 2, 2021.
-The school heavily favors students who commit via ED as they accepted 42% of the freshman class through the two early rounds and just 13% of regular round applicants.
+This university offers an Early Decision deadline of November 1 and an Early Decision 2 deadline in early January.
+The school heavily favors students who commit via ED as they accepted 27% of Class of 2026 applicants in the two early rounds and just 8% of regular-round applicants.

 Admissions Trends & Notes